⚠️ Use credit cards responsibly!

 Mortgage banks use Experian FICO V2, TransUnion FICO-05, and Equifax FICO Beacon -V5

-Most auto lenders use FICO -08 of FICO Classic 08 Auto
+Most auto lenders use FICO 08 of FICO Classic 08 Auto

-Why when I check my credit score it is always get different numbers, depending on which website I check my score on?
+Why when I check my credit score it is always different numbers, depending on which website I check my score on?

 There are many different scoring models and each scoring model results in a slightly different credit score.
 If you are getting a different number on two different websites it's possible that either a different credit score model is used to calculate your credit score.
 Also, it may be that your credit score is calculated based on a different credit report which has slightly different information (there are three credit bureaus Experian, Transunion, and Equifax.

-Where can I buy the most accurate FICO score
+Where can I buy the most accurate FICO score?

 There are many websites that claim to sell you real FICO scores.
 Even though they are real FICO scores, they may just be educational scores created by FICO but not the real FICO score used in lending decisions.
 In my experience, the most accurate website to buy your FICO score is MYFICO.com (please note you can view multiple FICO scores chooses the one that's the most applicable for example the Mortgage Lending score, etc)